If you like walking, this North Island walking tour just for women is the one for you!

 |Accommodation:||good quality hotels, homes and motels|

-We'll board the first sailing across to Rangitoto Island - New Zealand's youngest volcano at just 600 years old.
+A short ferry ride this morning to Rangitoto Island - New Zealand's youngest volcano at just 600 years old.
 We fill in the morning with a steady climb on a well-maintained track past rugged lava scree and through the world's largest pohutukawa forest to the peak at 259 metres above sea level.
-At the top we'll be rewarded with spectacular views of the Hauraki Gulf and Auckland.
-For those who don't want to walk up, you can opt for the tractor ride to top.
-Later this afternoon we depart the city and take the scenic coastal drive to Miranda Springs.
-Time for a soak in the natural hot springs before sundowners and a BBQ dinner.
-Accommodation: Miranda Springs
+At the top we'll be rewarded (weather permitting) with spectacular views of the Hauraki Gulf and Auckland.

-Today we will walk the Homunga track via Orokawa Bay to Waihi Beach.
-This is a lovely undulating track following the coastline across open land and through bush.
-You'll love the tune of the cicadas anthem, chortling tuis and the ocean crashing on to the coast as you stroll along.
-A very nice untouristy walk with stunning views along the way.
-Rest of day at leisure for shopping, relaxing or beach walking.
+capitvating trail following the coastline across farmland and through native bush.
+Get in tune with the cicadas anthem, chortling tuis and the ocean crashing on to the coast as you roam along the track enjoying an untouristy walk with stunning views.
+Afternoon at leisure for shopping, relaxing or beach walking.
+Walking: 3.5 hours

 This morning we'll visit Zealong Tea Plantation.
 Who would have thought in the middle of the Waikato you'd find an award-winning tea plantation!
 It all started with a camellia tree apparently.
 Our guide will lead us along the tea trail to learn how tea is picked and processed.
 We'll then learn the art of tea appreciation followed by a scrumptious high tea.
 The afternoon will be spent rambling through the popular Hamilton Gardens.
 The Gardens tell the story of gardening through different civilisations and time, and showcase a wonderful collection of plants and architecture.
 You will be astounded that Hamilton has such a fabulous internationally renowned treasure.
 From the Gardens we'll stroll along the Waikato River to view the unique bridges, memorial gardens and beautiful homes.